A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

-So far, we have considered the asymptotics of the mixing time.
+So far, we have considered the asymptotics of the query complexity.
 In practice, however, it is important to consider the ``constant'' involved as well, or at least its order of magnitude.

 In classical computers, the cycle time is determined by the clocking frequency, which is often around 5 GHz.
-Therefore, the cycle time is in nanoseconds (e.g., 2.5 ns = 2.5 $\times 10^{-9}$ s for 5 GHz).
-Within a single cycle time, one can perform binary operations such as the addition of two numbers, and set registers to a constant value such as zero.
+Therefore, the cycle time is on the order of nanoseconds (e.g., 0.2 ns = 2 $\times 10^{-10}$ s for 5 GHz).
+Within a single cycle time, we can perform binary operations such as the addition of two numbers, and set registers to a constant value such as zero.

-In quantum computers, the gate time depends on the qubit technology.
-The qubit technologies vary widely, and so do the gate (readout and initialization) times.
-In fact, 100 picoseconds (e.g., 200 ps = 2 $\times 10^{-10}$ s) \cite{petta2005coherent} can be sufficient for 2-qubit operations in charge-based qubit technologies with an additional 50 picoseconds for read-out \cite{9563045}.
-More than a dozen nanoseconds (e.g., 17 ns = 1.7 $\times 10^{-8}$ s) is required for a 2-qubit operation on superconducting qubit technologies (incl. transmon at IBM, xmon at Google).
-Hundreds of milliseconds (e.g., 120 ms = 0.12 s) are required for 2-qubit operations on ion-trap and neutral-atom technologies.
-This implies that for some of the qubit technologies, there can be up to a factor of million difference in the speed of a single operation compared to the classical computer.
-However, for superconducting qubit technologies, the actual gate time is not a concern.
+Quantum hardware spans a range of qubit modalities whose gate, readout, and initialization times differ by orders of magnitude, so abstract gate-count complexities can translate into very different wall-clock costs.
+At the fast extreme, 2-qubit operations on charge-based semiconductor qubits can be as short as a few hundred picoseconds (e.g., 200 ps = 2 $\times 10^{-10}$ s) \cite{petta2005coherent}, albeit historically at low fidelity; modern high-fidelity silicon spin-qubit gates are slower, on the order of tens of nanoseconds \cite{zajac2018resonantly,huang2019fidelity}, while readout remains the slowest primitive, on the order of microseconds \cite{9563045}.
+A few tens of nanoseconds (e.g., 68 ns = 6.8 $\times 10^{-8}$ s on IBM Heron r3 \cite{ibmheron2026calibration}) is required for a 2-qubit operation on superconducting qubit technologies (incl. transmon at IBM, xmon at Google).
+On neutral-atom (Rydberg) platforms the entangling gate itself is now sub-microsecond, e.g. $\approx 270$ ns at $99.5\%$ fidelity in \cite{evered2023highfidelity}, although qubit imaging/readout is comparatively slow, on the order of milliseconds.
+Trapped-ion 2-qubit gates remain the slowest, typically tens to hundreds of microseconds (e.g., $\approx 226$ $\mu$s = 2.26 $\times 10^{-4}$ s for a $>99.99\%$-fidelity M{\o}lmer--S{\o}rensen gate \cite{hughes2025trappedion}).
+This implies that for some of the qubit technologies, there can be up to a factor of a million difference in the speed of a single operation compared to the classical computer.
+For superconducting qubit technologies, however, the raw gate time is rarely the limiting factor; the dominant overheads are coherence-limited circuit depth and the cost of quantum error correction discussed below.